 Situated in the sixth arrondissement of Paris, an area best-known as being the site of the chic shops and artisanal cafés of Saint Germain des Prés, Mulot’s macarons are among some of the best in Paris.
 Well-balanced and oh-so-tasty, step inside this patisserie and you’ll also find a delightful selection of French sweets and some of the best baguette in Paris.

 At around twenty euros for a box of twelve, Lenôtre macarons are certainly not the cheapest French sweet on this list, nor are they the most expensive.
-For those seeking a more naturally flavoured macaron, Lenôtre is the place to go.
+For those seeking a more naturally flavoured macaron, Lenôtre is the place to go to tickle your tastebuds.

 Sadaharu Aoki, 35 Rue de Vaugirard, 75006 Paris